eric-2141/docs/pages/cpa/cpa_statute.md

 (b) Does not include:

-(i) Advertising to a consumer in response to the consumer's request for information or feedback;
+(I) Advertising to a consumer in response to the consumer's request for information or feedback;

-(ii) Advertisements based on activities within a controller's own websites or online applications;
+(II) Advertisements based on activities within a controller's own websites or online applications;

-(iii) Advertisements based on the context of a consumer's current search query, visit to a website, or online application; or
+(III) Advertisements based on the context of a consumer's current search query, visit to a website, or online application; or

-(iv) Processing personal data solely for measuring or reporting advertising performance, reach, or frequency.
+(IV) Processing personal data solely for measuring or reporting advertising performance, reach, or frequency.

 (26) "Third party" means a person, public authority, agency,or body other than a consumer, controller, processor, or affiliate of the processor or the controller.